Home Drugs Tylenol Drug Interactions

 • Poor attention and executive function

-• Shorter male infant anogenital distance (predicts a male reproductive potential)
+• Shorter male infant anogenital distance (predicts poor male reproductive potential)

-A meta-analysis of available studies and research shows a strong correlation between prenatal exposure to acetaminophen and its potential adverse effects, although no conclusive studies exist.
+Multiple analyses of available studies and research show a correlation between prenatal exposure to acetaminophen and its potential adverse developmental effects in children, although no conclusive studies exist.

 Please seek the advice of a medical professional before making health care decisions.